-To be eligible for this scholarship, applicants must be 24 years of age or older and pursuing a graduate or undergraduate degree at University Center with a minimum class load of six credit hours per term.
-Applicants must also have completed at least one semester at University Center.
+To be eligible for this scholarship, applicants must be 24 years of age or older and pursuing higher education at an institution in Sioux Falls.
 A minimum 3.0 GPA and financial need are also criteria for this award.

 This award benefits students majoring in education at an accredited South Dakota college or university who will be entering their junior or senior year.
 Eligible applicants must demonstrate financial need, have a GPA of 2.5 or higher, have participated in school and community affairs, and demonstrate motivation and commitment to the teaching profession.